Learning-Games/open-games-RLib/rlib-client/README.md

 Todo:

-- [x] Make it stop training
+- [x] Make it stop training: set done=true at some point.
-  - We clamped the # of years in jail to 100.

-- [ ] Flip the payoff so it's a reward (minimise instead of maximise)
-- [ ] Think about two-players?
-Should we learn two agents at once?
-- [ ] Metrics/graphs of training?
-- [ ] For this game, do we have _any_ observations?
-(No?)
+- [x] For this game, do we have _any_ observations? (yes: the moves themselves, duh)

+- [ ] Metrics/graphs of training (tensorboard)?
+      - episode_reward_max

 - [ ] What stuff could we track in 'info' ?
+- [ ] PD: Get the agent to reach the optimal strategy for the fixed opponent (cooperate, tit-for-tat, etc.).
+- [ ] RPS: Get the agent to reach the optimal strategy for the fixed opponent.
+- [ ] Get the agent(s) to reach the optimal strategy for the multi-agent version (PD + RPS).

 - [ ] Work out how to get the optimal "strategy" from the result of training?
   - I.e. how to save/use the trained agent.

-(To move to a Haskell spot)

-- [ ] How to track state in the MonadOptic/Servant?
-- [ ] ???
-- [ ] Extend to other game examples?
-Have we done the Iterated Prisoners Dilemma (IPD) correctly?